SheetaI/cheatsheet/terminal hacks.md

    0:17 = start time of the scene

-   10 = lenght of scene in seconds
+   10 = lenght of thescene in seconds